Scope Independent Prescriber Bursary Scheme

 Award Details

-8 participants will be shortlisted to present their cases, via Zoom to a judging panel early June.
-The three winners will receive a £1500 bursary to be used towards tuition fees to enhance their clinical skills and qualify as Independent Prescribers.
-The five runners up will each receive a £100 educational voucher.
+6 participants will be shortlisted to present their cases, via Zoom to a judging panel early June.
+The winner will receive a £3,000 bursary to be used towards tuition fees to enhance their clinical skills and qualify as Independent Prescribers.
+The two runners up will receive £1,500 and the remaining three finalists will each receive £100.

 How To Enter